scverse/governance/in_progress/roles.md

 * Contributed to the discussion and review of others' work
 * Collaborated in a way befitting our community values

-After nomination voting will happen on a private mailing list by the core team.
+After nomination admission will be decided by two-thirds majority vote on a private mailing list by the core team.
-While it is expected that most votes will be unanimous, a two-thirds majority of the cast votes is enough.

 Primary maintainers of new core packages, who are not already core developers, will be invited to join.